Setting Component Allocations

 In order for Chargify to assess charges for your Components, you must report to us the Component’s status (i.e. quantity used or allocated, or whether the feature was enabled or not) for each Subscription.

-Components get “post-billed” (after usage) on the next billing cycle date, so if your Customer subscribed to the parent Product on the 23rd of the month, then he’ll get billed for any Components on the 23rd of each month, assuming the product is on monthly billing cycle.
+Components are billed in advance, on the same billing cycle as the product they are associated with.
+If your Customer subscribed to the parent Product on the 23rd of the month, then he’ll get billed for any Components on the 23rd of each month, assuming the product is on monthly billing cycle.
 Chargify simply looks at the quantity on the billing date and then bills accordingly.

 Future releases may allow for averaging of the count, “high-water mark”, 95th percentile, etc. There are a number of approaches we’ve heard about that will be interesting to consider.